Creating A Weapon

 Constructing The Weapon Data

 Weapons are stored as Data Assets in your project so that they can be easily loaded and unloaded when required.
-Setting up a new weapon should be fairly straight forward and with the addition of the preview window to see the changes in real time, should also be a quick process.
+Creating a new weapon is simple and with the addition of the preview window to see the changes in real time, iterating on that weapon should also be a painless process.
 To create the data, simply right click in your content browser window and select Gunsmith->Weapon Data.
 Using a consistent prefix for naming is recommended and we use WD_.

 Once you have named the new weapon, double click on the asset to open the editor.
 At the top of the details panel you should set the Unique Tag and Weapon Type for your new weapon.
-The Unique Tag is the weapon identifier and will be used throughout the project to get this weapon again.
+The Unique Tag is the weapon identifier and will be used throughout the project to access this weapon data again.
 The Weapon Type is what we use to tell the mesh which animation set to use.
-The default Manny is set up to use pistol and rifle animations.
+The default editor Manny is set up to use pistol, rifle and shotgun animations.

 Setting Up A Mutable Customizable Object